vstoykovbg/nginx.conf-examples/wp-super-cache-nginx.conf.md

 If you don't have `robots.txt` file the problem is similar – every time when a robot (i.e. Google bot) is visiting your website, WordPress will be invoked just to say "error 404".
 The simplest and fastest solution is just to create empty `robots.txt` file.

-## Using compressed files by WP Super Cache
+## Serving static .gz files, compressed in advance by WP Super Cache

 You may add `gzip_static on;` in the `location` block, but this feature will work only if it is enabled during compilation with `--with-http_gzip_static_module`.